ezEngine/docs/docs/runtime/configuration/interfaces.md

 ## Instantiating Singletons

-The ez singleton infrastructure does not automatically create an instance of singleton classes.
+The EZ singleton infrastructure does not automatically create an instance of singleton classes.
 It is up to you whether, when and how you create your instance.
 The most common way to do this, is to leverage the [startup system](startup.md) to hook into the engine startup process at the right time.

 For details, read that chapter, but here is what you would typically do.
 At startup you instantiate your singleton implementation: